- Installation steps

 - Step 1: Prerequisites

-- Step 2: Download & install the Planting F/X Revit plugin
+- Step 2: Download & install the Planting F/X for Revit plugin

 - Step 3: Load the Planting F/X Shared Parameters